-The sub-fund invests primarily in assets that have been selected from a sustainability point of view.
+The sub-fund (hereinafter also referred to as the "fund") invests primarily in assets that have been selected from a sustainability point of view.
 Sustainability is understood to mean environmental (Environment - E) and social (Social - S) criteria as well as good corporate and governmental management (Governance - G).
 Corresponding criteria include CO2 emissions, protection of natural resources, biodiversity and water (environment), anti-corruption measures, tax transparency (governance) and health and safety in the workplace (social).
 While taking into account environmental and social characteristics, the Company invests in assets of issuers that apply good governance practices.